pivotal/docs-tap/getting-started/customize-dev-portal-example.md

 6. Copy the address to the customized Tanzu Developer Portal's image.

-To complete this step, navidate to the box that follows the **Image Provider** step:
+To complete this step, navigate to the box that follows the **Image Provider** step:

 ![Portal image in the Supply Chain](../images/configurator/tdp-configurator-supply-chain.png)